ckaestne/WemoControl/README.md

 The script disables auto-off and repeatedly sends a command to turn the meter on.

 Typically one would run this as `nohup python wemo_insight.py HOST > log 2> errorlog &` to log both measurements and errors into files.

+Adapted from an earlier version developed at the Synergy lab @ CMU.